buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Functions/IfcPointListDim.md

+# IfcPointListDim

 This function determines the dimensionality of a cartesian point list.
 <!-- end of short definition -->